7 May 2020

 So LGIAsuper members' returns are as good as anyone else's during these times.
 We are also pleased with the performance of some of our other options, notably our Diversified Fixed Interest and Cash options.

-Diversified Fixed Interest is now our second-best returner for the financial year to date, by focussing on the simple and most liquid securities in fixed interest.
+Diversified Fixed Interest is now our second-best returner for the financial year to date, by focusing on the simple and most liquid securities in fixed interest.
 Our Cash Option remains both fit for purpose and true to label – it is plain vanilla cash, with no risky credit securities included in it.

 Your investment team has been busy preparing for tougher times ahead, and our long-term planning has already helped us cope with the recent volatility.